Introduction

 Definition

-• Noise above 40 dB at night can disturb sleep.
+- Noise above 40 dB at night can disturb sleep and reduce focus.

 Common Causes of Noise Pollution

-• 🏭 Factories & Construction: Heavy machinery and drilling.
+- Factories & Construction: Heavy machinery, drilling, and demolition work.

-• 🏠 Loud Homes: TVs, appliances, and music.
+- Loud Homes: TVs, appliances, music, and loud conversations.

-• ✈️ Airports & Railways: Planes and trains near residential areas.
+- Airports & Railways: Planes and trains near residential neighborhoods.

-• πŸŽ‰ Events & Social Noise: Loudspeakers and parties.
+- Events & Social Noise: Loudspeakers, parties, festivals, and public gatherings.

 Effects of Noise Pollution

-• πŸ”Š Hearing Problems: Prolonged exposure to loud noise can cause permanent hearing loss.
+- Hearing Problems: Prolonged exposure to loud noise can cause permanent hearing loss and tinnitus.

-• 😴 Sleep Issues: Noise makes it hard to fall asleep and stay asleep, leading to fatigue.
+- Sleep Issues: Noise makes it hard to fall asleep and stay asleep, leading to fatigue and poor concentration.

-• πŸ’’ Stress & Anxiety: Constant noise raises stress hormones like cortisol.
+- Stress & Anxiety: Constant noise raises stress hormones like cortisol, making people feel irritable and overwhelmed.

-• ❀️ Heart Disease: Long-term exposure can increase the risk of high blood pressure and heart problems.
+- Heart Disease: Long-term exposure can increase the risk of high blood pressure, stroke, and heart problems.

 Solutions for Noise Pollution at Home